geonetwork/core-geonetwork/software_development/DEVELOPMENT.md

 }
 ```

-When implementing event handlers, such as ``BeforeCommitTransactionListener`` there is no direct access to the current HTTPRequest.
+When implementing event handlers, such as ``BeforeCommitTransactionListener`` there is no direct access to the current `HTTPRequest`.
 The ``createServiceContext( name, userId)`` method obtains the ``HTTPRequest`` from the ServletRequest holder if used during a request, or uses the provided  userId to look up user session when running in a background thread:

 ```
 try (ServiceContext context = serviceManager.createServiceContext("approve_record", userId)) {